Where Can I Get A Song Critique?

 • "Your chorus sounds the same as your verse.”

-• “Your bridge isn't taking your song to the next level, in any way.”
+• “Your bridge isn't taking your song to the next level in any way.”

 • “Your third verse is comprised of seven musical bars, and it feels jarring.”

 On the other hand, don't reject a critique from a reliable source just because they aren't claiming your song is the next Stairway to Heaven.
-Even if it may initially come off harsh, a constructive critique is a really good thing.
+Even if it may initially come off as harsh, a constructive critique is a really good thing.

 How to Ask For a Song Critique